unoplatform/uno/doc/articles/features/windows-system.md

 This API is supported on iOS, Android and WASM.

 On iOS and Android, the `ms-settings:` special URI is supported.

-In case of iOS, any such API opens the main page of system settings.
+In case of iOS, any such URI opens the main page of system settings (there is no settings deep-linking available on iOS).

 In case of Android, we support the following nested URIs.

 | Settings URI | Android Mapping |
 |--------------|----------|